hhessel/PyQIF-Parser/README.md

 ## Contributions

 All work done by Uwe Ziegenhagen.
-I did just repackaged this with some slight changes for my own purposes and so it's available as https://pypi.org/project/PyQifParser/ package.
+I did just repackage the code with some slight changes for my own purposes and so it's available as https://pypi.org/project/PyQifParser/ package.

 ## Resources